Program Manager, Certification Program

 In 2017, Julie was fortunate to be part of a smaller planning team led by Michael Funk, Director of the Expanded Learning Division of the California Department of Education, whose vision was to support the System of Support for Expanded Learning (SSEL) members build personal mastery, develop skills to communicate and collaborate more effectively, and understand how to address the complexities within their ecosystem.
 The SSEL, comprised of approximately 70 diverse stakeholders, supports the over 4,000 state and federally funded after school and summer learning programs in California.
 Under the tutelage of Peter Senge and Mette Miriam Böll of the Center for Systems Awareness and Robert Hanig of RLH Consulting, Julie and her planning team helped co-design convenings to introduce and build capacity around the Compassionate Systems Framework.

-One of Julie’s core values is to create emotionally safe environments, infused with empathy and kindness, where educators and youth can learn and thrive.
+One of Julie’s core values is to create emotionally safe environments, infused with empathy and kindness, where people can learn and thrive.